-The vast majority of candidates we engage with have little idea about how to ideally approach the GAMSAT exam, so diving straight into humanities or physical science course theory may not help you to advance section scores.
+The vast majority of candidates we engage with have little idea about how to ideally approach the GAMSAT exam, so diving straight into humanities or physical science course theory may not help you to advance Section Scores.

 By doing this course, students will start to understand their GAMSAT preparation problem, their strengths and weaknesses, and what potential solutions might be.
-Students will learn the essentials for a good vs bad course and how to get the most value from their study and preparation activities.
+Students will learn the essentials for a good versus bad course and how to get the most value from their study and preparation activities.